ZhuomingZhu/ArangoDB/README.md

 # ArangoDB
-IS independent study UMBC
+IS independent study UMBC (Universiy of Maryland Baltimore County)

-Developers:
-Pornpoj Hongwattanakul
-Zhuoming Zhu
+Developers:Pornpoj Hongwattanakul & Zhuoming Zhu

-Advisor:
-Jianwu Wang
+Advisor: Jianwu Wang

+The project is about to apply the Arango graph database for Dragbank data